Femia > Health Library > Pregnancy > Pregnancy health > How to spot the difference between single and twin pregnancy symptoms

 The same range of symptoms is typical both for single and multiple gestations.
 The difference is in the varying levels of maternal hormones.
 Though twins often have lower placental and birth weights compared to single-fetus pregnancies, their total fetal-placental mass is larger.
 This is linked to increased levels of hormones, such as estrogens, progesterone, human chorionic gonadotropin (hCG), and others.
 These higher hormone levels might be linked to the more intense nature of all the aforementioned pregnancy symptoms.

 A woman pregnant with multiples might face the same morning sickness, vomiting, and fatigue, but their manifestation might be more prominent.
 Additionally, you may notice earlier and more fast-paced weight gain.
 This is due to your body’s increased need to use resources to grow two fetuses.
+Using a pregnancy app can help you monitor your symptoms and provide insights into whether their intensity might indicate a twin pregnancy.

 designed just for you